 For over ten years Bridget has worked as a career advisor.
 Recently she has been called to use her gifts in ministry and is a candidate for counseling licensure through Gordon-Conwell Theological Seminary.
 On the last Friday of each month she will be available at Freedom Hill to people in the process of discovering their next step.
-Bridget seeks to work with individuals from a biblical perspective to help them move forward in God’s plan for their lives.
+Bridget works with people of any belief system and operates within the ACA ethical standards for client-centered goal setting.
 Students seeking guidance on their vocation, adults transitioning from one career to another, or those re-entering the workforce can all benefit from her advice.

 Book an Appointment:

 God has a plan for everyone.
 Transitional Advising helps you make decisions, find the next best thing that God has for you, or guide you in times when you are doubting or stuck.
 Sessions are in person or by phone.
 Use one of the following ways to schedule a free session:

 Use the Connect tab

 Frequently Asked Questions